 Once the 30% non-refundable booking deposit has been paid, the booking is confirmed.
-In very rare and exceptional cases, the owner may be willing to allow a booking to be moved to an alternative date within the same calendar year, however this is at the owner’s discretion and cannot be guaranteed.
+In very rare and exceptional cases, the owner may be willing to allow a booking to be moved to an alternative date within the same calendar year, however, this is at the owner’s discretion and cannot be guaranteed.

 Unfortunately, bookings cannot be moved from one property to another without forfeiting the 30% non-refundable booking deposit.
-If the rental cost has been paid in full, the relevant charges will apply as can be found in our Terms & Conditions.
+If the rental cost has been paid in full, the relevant charges will apply as can be found in our Terms and Conditions.

 Do you accept American Express?

-Unfortunately Perfect Stays do not accept American Express.
+Unfortunately, Perfect Stays do not accept American Express.
 Due to lengthy processing times, payments via this particular method proved costly and inconvenient for both Perfect Stays and customers.